 🚫 Strongest in North America, with smaller data outside

-🚫 Deeper analytics stay locked behind premium version
+🚫 Deeper analytics stay locked behind the premium version

 5. Search on Google

-You can often tell by the tone and timing of replies.
 The automated texts use templates and send messages instantly.
 The real people respond with variation and delay.
-The tools like Phone Number Lookup also show if the number belongs to a business, service line, or personal mobile network.
+The tools, like Phone Number Lookup also show if the number belongs to a business, service line, or personal mobile network.

 It usually means the sender disabled caller ID or used a masked texting service.
 Some businesses hide numbers for privacy, while scammers do it to avoid tracing.
 You can’t reveal those directly, but carriers and law enforcement can investigate if threats or fraud are suspected.